Ola-ykay/Customer-Churn/README.md

 ## Goal
-To identify the key factors influencing customer churn, segment customers based on risk, and visualize churn patterns through interactive Power BI dashboards.
+To identify the factors that influence customer churn and uncover trends across customer segments.

 ## Objectives
 - Identify churn trends across demographics and account features.